About Jaigarh Fort

 Best Time to Visit

 The best time to be in the city is in between October and March.
 The weather becomes quite pleasant during this time of the year, which will enable you to witness the beauty of the city and its attractions properly.

 How to Reach

 Jaigarh Fort may be reached from Jaipur at ease by road.
-One may take a taxi or cab comfort.
-Otherwise, frequent buses are available from the Rajasthan Road Transport Corporation.
-The buses are well furnished, with comfortable seats and air conditioning.
-One may also take an auto-rickshaw, which will charge less than Rs.
+One may take a taxi or cab, and even frequent buses are available from the Rajasthan Road Transport Corporation.
+The buses are well-furnished, with comfortable seats and air conditioning.
+One may also take an auto-rickshaw, which will charge not less than Rs.
 500. Sometimes, tourists may opt for one of the several packages offered by the travel guides, which includes a whole-day excursion to all the three forts nearby: the Jaigarh Fort, the Nahargarh fort and the Amber Fort.

 |Entry Fee :||"Entry Fee : Rs 35 per person for Indians|